 In most cases, you would not consider prescribing both an antiplatelet and an oral anticoagulant for a patient, unless on the advice of a specialist as this combination is associated with a significantly higher major haemorrhage complication rate than either agent alone.
-If a patient is admitted on anticoagulants, ensure the dose is clarified with a reliable source e.g. anticoagulation dosing letter (available via Clinical Portal) or the patient themselves.
+If a patient is admitted on warfarin, ensure the dose is clarified with a reliable source e.g. anticoagulation dosing letter (available via Clinical Portal) or the patient themselves.
 When starting any new medicines check for interactions with anticoagulants.

 For advice on the management of patients on clozapine admitted to an acute hospital, see guidance here.